 South Beach is world famous for its Art Deco architecture, world class shopping and vibrant nightlife.
 Take a walking tour of the Art Deco district, stroll along the boardwalk or just sit on a terrace and watch the world go by.
 There are massive malls and a fantastic range of designer and brand name shops.
 Collins Avenue is where you will find Armani and Versace, along Ocean Drive the boutiques are funky and fashionable.
 There are ultra-cool nightclubs and “see and be seen” bars, such as LIV at the Fontainebleau and Sky Bar at the Shore Club, plus a whole host of music venues and cocktail bars to enjoy late into the night.

-Planning holidays to Florida in 2014 or 2015?
+Planning holidays to Florida?
 American Sky has the experience to help you plan your perfect holiday.
 Call our Florida specialists today and make the most of your next holiday.